 If you have a low win rate, the simplest solution is to hold onto winners and try to extract more profit from the trades that do work out.
 If the win rate is high, make sure to keep actual losses smaller than actual gains.
 A high win rate means nothing if we lose everything on a few big losing trades.

 The EURUSD provides great day trading movement and loads of opportunity.
-Capitalize on it by trading your best and keeping a trade log in 2022.
+So do the stocks on the Best Day Trading Stocks List.
+Capitalize by trading your best and keeping a trade log in 2025.

 By Cory Mitchell, CMT